mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 All deferred calls are placed on a stack and executed in the reverse order from which they are evaluated.

+A deferred function can change the values returned by a function by simply returning other values.

 Deferred functions are typically used for resource cleanup that must occur regardless of the code path taken in the function.
-Examples include closing files or network connections.
+Examples include closing files, closing network connections, unlocking mutexes, and logging function results/exits.

 This is an alternative to the `try`/`finally` syntax found in other languages.

 Here is an example of using `defer` to log how long it takes for a function to execute: